Everyone has different facial features, body types, and coloring. There are also differences in female external genitalia, known as the vulva.

 - Wear loose-fitting pants or shorts.
 Dresses and skirts may be more comfortable on some days.

 - Choose sanitary pads and tampons that are unscented and contain no chemicals or additives.
+(Shop for unscented, chemical-free pads and tampons online.)

 - Before exercising, carefully position the labia where they will be most comfortable.
 This may also be helpful when wearing certain clothing, such as a bathing suit.